 The Savvy Investor Farmland and Forestry section provides members with the latest white paper research, commentary and thought leadership articles on the themes affecting agricultural and timber-based institutional investments.

-Farmland and forestry investments are classified as real asset within the alternatives asset class and include assets related to food and timber production and their ancillary activities.
+Farmland and forestry investments are classified as real assets within the alternatives asset class and include assets related to food and timber production and their ancillary activities.
 Investment returns generated from these assets will usually be derived from the purchase, sale and leasing of land for primary food and timber production.
-Returns derived from new technologies e.g. fertilisers and next generation planting and harvesting technology may also feature...
+Returns derived from new technologies e.g., fertilisers and next generation planting and harvesting technology may also feature...

-As investible assets, both farmland and forestry confer many benefits to long-term institutional investors such as pension funds namely: diversification, low price volatility, non-correlation versus equities, inflation protection, an income yield exceeding the yield on developed market government bonds and stable investment performance across economic cycles.
+As investible assets, both farmland and forestry confer many benefits to long-term institutional investors such as pension funds namely: diversification, low price volatility, non-correlation vs. mainstream equities, inflation protection, an income yield exceeding the yield on developed market government bonds and stable investment performance across economic cycles.

 According to the UN, the world’s population is expected to grow from 7.7 to 9.7 billion people by 2050.
 As populations expand in a finite world, both in terms of space and resources, governments, corporations and investors are increasingly being looked towards by cross border institutions to promote the long-term management of sustainable real assets.
 This emphasis on sustainable investment is especially relevant in food production where, despite the existence of sophisticated global supply chains, environmental concerns regarding both food loss and food waste remain.